 A. Personal Data that FICO Collects, Processes, Stores, and Discloses

-FICO collects personal data for its own business purposes that may include:
+We collect and process personal data for our own business purposes that may include:

-- Commercial information, including bank account number, credit card number, debit card number, records of personal property, credit data from credit bureaus, and demographic data from data brokers to build and populate FICO models that control its business software.
+- Commercial information, including bank account number, credit card number, debit card number, records of personal property, credit data from credit bureaus, and demographic data from data brokers to build and populate FICO models that control our business software.

-- Products or services purchased, obtained, or considered, or other purchasing or consuming histories or tendencies; Internet or other electronic network activity information, including browsing history, search history, and information regarding a consumer's interaction with an Internet Web site, application, or advertisement.
+- Consumer browsing and shopping activity, including products or services purchased, obtained, or considered, or other purchasing or consuming histories or tendencies; Internet or other electronic network activity information, including browsing history, search history; and information regarding a consumer's interaction with an Internet website, application, or advertisement.

-FICO draws inferences from any of the information identified in this section to create a profile about a consumer reflecting the consumer's preferences, characteristics, psychological trends, preferences, predispositions, behavior, attitudes, intelligence, abilities, and aptitudes.
-These inferences allow FICO to improve its products and services and tailor its online information for the benefit of its customers.
+We may draw inferences from the information identified in this section to create a profile about consumers reflecting their preferences, characteristics, psychological trends, predispositions, behavior, attitudes, intelligence, abilities, and aptitudes.
+These inferences allow us to improve our products and services and tailor our online information for the benefit of our customers.

 2. Sources of Personal Data

-FICO collects personal data from applications, questionnaires, and other forms you submit to us or our clients, such as your contact information (name, home address, email, and telephone number) and your date of birth, Social Security number, social insurance number, passport or other identification number, nationality, job title, your company's name and industry sector, your company's location (country, state and zip code).
-FICO also collects personal data from your transactions and interactions with us, such as your professional interests, or information you may provide via your interactions with our online forums, blogs, or participation in our online communities.
+We collect personal data from applications for employment, other applications or questionnaires when you contact us, and other forms you submit to us or our clients, such as your contact information (name, home address, email, and telephone number) and your date of birth, Social Security number, social insurance number, passport or other identification number, nationality, job title, your company's name and industry sector, your company's location (country, state and zip code).
+We also collect personal data from your transactions and interactions with us, such as your professional interests, or information you may provide via your interactions with our online forums, blogs, or participation in our online communities.

-In addition, FICO uses web-based tools when you visit FICO websites, such as "cookies" to track your online activities, including your registration, submissions, and information requests, in accordance with applicable law.
+In addition, we use web-based tools when you visit FICO websites, such as "cookies" to track your online activities, including your registration, submissions, and information requests, in accordance with applicable law.
 Cookies are small text files placed by a website server on your computer or other device you are using to access the website.
-Sometimes we collect information about the pages you have viewed, which is used to monitor and assess the website and improve its performance.
-Other cookies track your online activities on this website, including the IP address from which you accessed the website, and may link that information with personal data you have provided us through online registration, to help us remember your settings.
+We may collect information about the pages you have viewed, which is used to monitor and assess the website and improve its performance.
+Other cookies track your online activities on this website, including the IP address from which you accessed the website, and we may link that information with personal data you have provided us through online registration, to help us remember your settings.
 We may also use your IP address to help diagnose problems with our server and to administer the website.
 The length of time we may keep a cookie on your device will depend on the nature of the cookie and the reason we have set it.
-We use "session" cookies, which expire when you close your browser and do not remain on your computer or device.
-We may also use "persistent" cookies, which remain on your computer or device, and which are deleted when they no longer have a business purpose.

 3. Storage and Retention of Personal Data